siomarapantarotto/git-prompts/README.md

 ## Thanks and how to contribute
-Thanks for viewing this APP!
+Thanks for viewing this repo!
 Contributions are more than welcome.

 Feel free to contact me for more information.